 I have had my HTC Android phone for just about a year now, which is enough time to learn the device’s strengths and weaknesses.
-I have done a fair amount of listening to audio, watching youtube videos and playing .mp3’s to give me some idea of the technical quality and operational issues.
+I have done a fair amount of listening to the audio, watching youtube videos, and playing .mp3’s to give me some idea of the technical quality and operational issues.
 Like anything else, these are general observations.
-Some radio station’s streams sound better than other due to the effort those stations put into audio quality.
+Some radio station’s streams sound better than others due to the effort those stations put into audio quality.

 The listening test was done with a set of Sony earbuds, which sound far better than the small speaker built into the phone.
 For ease in streaming audio, I used the TuneIn Radio application for Android by TuneIn Inc. For this test, I only listened to FM broadcast stations, both streaming and over the air.

 The over-the-air tuner is the stock factory radio in my 1997 Jeep Cherokee.
 I would rate the radio average in every way.
 The actual tests were done driving around on interstate highways and other major roadways.
 There were a few instances where I had to give up on the Android phone due to traffic and driving considerations.

 My Android phone has an FM tuner installed in it, however, it is really useless.
 I get only local stations, and then their audio is all hissy and for the most part unlistenable.
 The HTC FM tuner uses the headphone wire for an antenna, which may be a part of the problem.

 |Overall Station Selection||Only those stations that can be received||Any station that is listed in TuneIn Radio App*|

 |Almost unlimited, worldwide*||Can press the preset or scan buttons on the radio without taking eyes off the road*||Only those receivable signals limit it to a few well-programmed stations, the rest being garbage|

 |Available formats||Only those stations that can be received||Any station that is listed in TuneIn Radio App*|